Materials-Consortia/OPTIMADE/optimade.rst

   The start value specifies the first index in that dimension for which values should be returned (which is 0-based and inclusive).
   The default is :val:`0`.
   The stop value specifies the last index for which values should be returned (inclusive).
-  The default is :val:`null`, which represents the last index of the array along the specified dimension.
+  The default is :val:`null`, which represents the last index of the list along the specified dimension.
   The step value specifies the step size in that dimension.
   The default is :val:`1`.

   An empty value of the :query-param:`property_slices` query parameter MUST be interpreted as equivalent to the query parameter not being included in the request.
 As a consequence, the server will not slice any properties.

-  Requirements and conventions for the response when this query parameter is used are described in `Slices of array properties`_.
+  Requirements and conventions for the response when this query parameter is used are described in `Slices of list properties`_.

   Example:

   - :query-url:`http://optimade.example.com/v1/trajectories/id_12345?response_fields=frame_cartesian_site_positions&property_slices=dim_frames::999:10,dim_sites:30:70:`

     This query URL requests items from the trajectory with ID :val:`id_12345`.
-    It requests items from the array :field:`frame_cartesian_site_positions` for this trajectory.
+    It requests items from the list :field:`frame_cartesian_site_positions` for this trajectory.
     The items that are requested are for only the 31st to 71st sites (i.e., with indexes 30 through 70 inclusive) for 1 out of every 10 frames of the first 1000 frames (i.e., taking steps of 10 over indexes 0 through 999 inclusive, which requests the frames with indexes 0, 10, 20, 30, ..., 990).

 Single Entry JSON Response Schema